 Best Xylophone Musical Instrument for Toddlers: Xylophone for Toddlers and Kids

 If you’re just testing the waters, a full kit of instruments might seem like overkill — especially if you’re not sure if your toddler will enjoy playing them.
-This colorful xylophone from Small Fish is a great introduction to real music instruments for toddlers.
+This colorful xylophone from Small Fish is a great introduction to real musical instruments for toddlers.
 It features a wooden base with brightly colored keys ranging from C to C. Each key is clearly marked and perfectly tuned.

 We love that the batons feature adorable bears on them that do not pose a choking hazard and sound great when played.
 Best of all, this pick comes with a harmonica but also sheet music that corresponds with the marked keys.
 While it can be used by children as young as a year, we think toddlers and preschoolers will enjoy the easily labeled sheet music more.